Managing kids may be the easier part.

 If I ask myself, “Why am I angry?”, nine times out of ten it is because more is needed of me than I can fulfill.
 My brain doesn’t work well when I’m tired!

-When a person is worn out they will jump into anger mode without thinking, to get a temporary boost of energy.
-However, anger backfires and raises cortisol levels which in the long term can drain us further, causing depression, weight gain and make problems with others.
+When someone is worn out they can just snap.
+And that anger gives a temporary boost of energy.
+However, anger always backfires and raises cortisol levels which in the long term can drain us further, causing depression, weight gain and most of all – it makes problems with others.

 TIP # 4 – KEEP YOUR ENERGY UP